 Investigating unusual patterns of cancer provides an opportunity to address public health, environmental, or social/behavioral problems associated with increased cancer in a community.
 This includes the opportunity to engage residents and vulnerable populations on the frequency, etiology, and prevention of cancer.

-Establishing guidelines that are tailored to our unique geographical landscape and demographic composition are essential to ensure that investigations are culturally sensitive, equitable, and of high quality.
+Establishing guidelines that are tailored to our unique geographical landscape and demographic composition are essential to ensure that investigations are culturally sensitive and of high quality.

-Surveillance System Evaluation Title: Evaluation of Newly Implemented Delivery Transfer Surveillance
+Surveillance System Evaluation Title: Evaluation of Newly Implemented Birth Setting and Delivery Transfer Data for Surveillance